kotomiDu/GameSynthText/README.md

 This is an revised version from [SynthText](https://github.com/ankush-me/SynthText/) and [Chinese SynthText](https://github.com/JarveeLee/SynthText_Chinese_version), which is more suitable to generate customized data, e.g. generating multiple data same as the text data in game.
 It works for both Chinese and English.

 ## Modify
-* The font size, color can be fixed
+* The font size, color can be customized
-* UI interface, which make the usage more easier
+* UI interface , which is more easier for fresh user
-* delete font augmentation function, e.g. no border, no shadow
+* No font augmentation function, e.g. no border, no shadow

 ## Enviroment
 * python3, Windows, not sure on Ubuntu

-## Usage
+## Run app
 `python GUIstart.py`

-## GUI introduction
+## Usage Steps
-### configuration
-* background image preparation
+### Step 1: Prepare background image
-click open data path button, Choose a folder and confirm,the image number under the chosen folder will be popped up as the picture shows
+Click `open data path` button, Choose a folder and confirm,the image number under the chosen folder will be popped up as the picture shows
 <img src="./data/source/step1.png"  height = "200" />

-* Select font style by two ways
+### Step 2: Select font style by two ways
- - The first way is to select from the combobox which is provided by current tool;
+ 1. The first way is to select from the `combobox` which is provided by current tool;
- - The second way is to click add font button and choose the font file  what users want.
+ 2. The second way is to click `add font` button and choose the font file  what users want.
- The chosen font will be listed in fontlist.
-You can clear all the fonts by clicking ```clear``` button.
+ The chosen font will be listed in `fontlist`.
+You can clear all the fonts by clicking `clear` button.
 Deleting one specific font is not supported so far.
 <img src="./data/source/step2.png" height = "200"  />

-* Input the character property what you want.
+### Step 3: Input the character property what you want.
 Here is the example for character “WINNER WINNER CHICKEN DINNER”.
-Input ```40``` for the font size , choose color by clicking ```open color palette``` button, input ```1``` for the reusing number for each image, input ```1``` for the text number in each image, set the text content by clicking ```import text source``` button with a ```txt``` file or entering text directly in the box area.
+Input `40` for the font size , choose color by clicking `open color palette` button, input `1` for the reusing number for each image, input ```1``` for the text number in each image, set the text content by clicking `import text source` button with a `txt` file or entering text directly in the box area.

 <img src="./data/source/step3.png" height = "200"  />

+### Step 4: Generate data
-* Click the button ```generate data``` , ```generate detection label``` and ```generate recognition label``` step by step, it will show the messages as the pictures show
+Click the button `generate data` , `generate detection label` and `generate recognition label` step by step, it will show the messages as the pictures show.

 <img src="./data/source/step4.png"  height = "200"  />

-* detection data format
+* detection label format
 ```
 (left,top) ---> (right,top)
                     |